 For families where abuse or neglect endanger children, New York City Mission Society’s Family Preservation Services give parents tools to cope in hard times, the ability to create a safe home environment, and help to prevent children from being placed in foster care.
 The Beacon Center for Family Services at Wadleigh Secondary School on 114th Street provides support services, including case management, advocacy, and counseling for parents.

 In Central Harlem, more than 25% of adult males have been imprisoned at some point in their lives.
 For these men, returning to the community poses immense challenges, which all too often lead them right back to prison.
 The Harlem Justice Scholars program seeks to interrupt this cycle by addressing the barriers to successful reintegration—along with the underlying factors that fostered criminal activity in the first place.
 By providing a range of services that includes education, tutoring, career exploration, job readiness training, employment, mentoring, case management, and civic engagement opportunities, the Harlem Justice Scholars program helps formerly incarcerated young men create a successful and crime-free future.

 New York City Department of Education transfer schools offer older, under-credited high school students the last chance they have to graduate from high school.
-New York City Mission Society’s Learning to Work (LTW) programs at three of these transfer schools in Manhattan and Brooklyn support these students in their studies and prepare them for success in college and the work world.
+New York City Mission Society’s Learning to Work (LTW) programs at four of these transfer schools in Manhattan and Brooklyn support these students in their studies and prepare them for success in college and the work world.
 The programs provide four main services: 1) student support, including counseling, workshops, tutoring, and cultural activities; 2) college guidance and preparation; 3) job skills development and career exploration; and 4) supported internships.
 The programs serve 750 students this year, 250 of whom are in paid internships.